How To Graph X 6 On A Number Line

 Limitations of Number Line Representation for x⁶

 It's crucial to acknowledge that representing x⁶ solely on a number line is a simplified representation.
-A number line primarily depicts the domain (x-values) of a function.
+Consider this: a number line primarily depicts the domain (x-values) of a function.
 It lacks the ability to fully convey the range (y-values) and the overall shape of the function.
 For a comprehensive understanding of x⁶'s behavior, a Cartesian coordinate system (x-y plane) is essential.

 A Cartesian graph can accurately show: